SuperOfficeDocs/superoffice-docs/user-guide/en/import/configure-import-settings.md

 ## Manage new phone numbers, links and email addresses

-The import source may, for example, contain phone numbers, links and e-mail addresses that are not registered in SuperOffice.
-As is it possible to register several phone numbers, links and e-mail addresses for a single company/contact, you must specify how new values are to be managed.
+The import source may, for example, contain phone numbers, links and email addresses that are not registered in SuperOffice.
+As is it possible to register several phone numbers, links and email addresses for a single company/contact, you must specify how new values are to be managed.
 In the **Phone number** and **URLs + email** list boxes under **Lists**, you have the following options:

 * **Add new - keep existing**: New values will be added to SuperOffice and existing values will be retained.
 * **Replace - overwrite existing**: Existing values in SuperOffice will be overwritten by imported values.
-    For example: This may be relevant if you know that the import contains correct e-mail addresses for your contacts.
-If the e-mail addresses that are registered in SuperOffice are outdated, you can overwrite them to clean up the system.
+    For example: This may be relevant if you know that the import contains correct email addresses for your contacts.
+If the email addresses that are registered in SuperOffice are outdated, you can overwrite them to clean up the system.
 * **Ignore - keep existing**: No new values will be imported into SuperOffice.

 ## Manage product categories, product families and product types not in SuperOffice